Melting Pot’s Spinach Artichoke Cheese Fondue

 • Chips – You will want a thick chip to dip in the spinach dip.
 Tortilla chips are best!

 • Crackers – These sometimes are harder to dip.
-Adding a little fondue onto the cracker with a spoon is best to avoid breaking in the fondue pot.
-Graham cracker crackers, Ritz, or Triscuits are sturdy crackers to dip.
+Adding a little fondue onto the cracker with a spoon is best to avoid the cracker breaking in the fondue pot.
+Graham crackers, Ritz crackers, or Triscuits are sturdy crackers to dip.

 • Fresh fruits – With this savory dip, a little sweetness tastes delicious.
-Try it with these granny smith apples or cherry tomatoes.
-Any seasonal fruit that you see fit will go well with this dip!
+Try it with granny smith apples or cherry tomatoes.
+Try using a seasonal fruit of your choice for a tasty option!

 Tips to Making the Best Spinach Artichoke Cheese Fondue

 • The cheese – Substitute the cheese for farmer’s cheese or Romanian cream cheese.
-Make sure that you shred cheese or grate for the best results.
+Make sure that you shred or grate the cheese for the best results.
 It will not be able to melt appropriately if it is not shredded.

 • Do NOT double the batch!
 We recommend not doubling the cheese or ingredients for this fondue recipe.
 Unfortunately, the cheese will not melt completely and it will end up in a lump at the bottom of the fondue maker.